 Find out who sits on the conference committee and lobby them to support your bill with whatever amendments you can live with.
 Spell out the detrimental effect any amendments would have, and ask for their support to override the amendments.
 Thank them for past support and provide them with any additional information they may need to maintain their support of your bill.

 If the conference committee issues a report that would drastically change the intent of your bill and your prospects for overriding the report in either chamber look dim, its time to consider pulling your bill.
 Discuss with your sponsor the realistic prospects of salvaging the bill and whether

 Lobbying the Governor

 Once the bill has passed the legislature, write a letter to the governor outlining what your bill does and who its supporters are.
-Let him know of the broad based support for your bill.
-Address any continuing opposition up front, and let him or her know you are available to answer any questions he/she or his/her staff may have.
-Ask him or her to sign your bill into law.
+Let the governor know of the broad based support for your bill.
+Address any continuing opposition up front, and share that you are available to answer any questions they or staff may have.
+Ask the governor to sign your bill into law.

-If the governor does sign your bill, be sure to thank him or her both personally and publicly.
+If the governor does sign your bill, be sure to says thanks both personally and publicly.
 Send out a press release that recognizes your sponsor, the governor, and all of the supporters of your bill.

 Never hang your heart or your hat on a bill.
 Few bills ever pass the first or the second time around.

 Even the most seasoned veteran of the legislature has watched a favorite bill go down to defeat.
 If you are easily discouraged by defeat or have little stamina, you might want to consider staying out of the legislative arena.